-Warren Gatland: WRU have a three-man shortlist to replace coach
+Warren Gatland: WRU has three-man shortlist to replace coach in 2019

 - From the section Welsh Rugby

-Welsh Rugby Union chairman Gareth Davies says there is a three-man shortlist to succeed Warren Gatland, whose contract expires in 2019.
+The Welsh Rugby Union has a three-man shortlist of contenders to succeed national coach Warren Gatland in 2019, says chairman Gareth Davies.

-"We are down to about three candidates and will be looking at a more formal process in the new year," Davies said.
+Speaking after the WRU's annual general meeting, Davies said: "We have been very busy boys over the last six months talking to various people."

 Davies also outlined early plans for reforming Welsh rugby's governing body.

-A two-time Lions head coach and a triple Six Nations title winner with Wales, including two Grand Slams, Gatland is expected to be in high demand when his contract expires after the next World Cup.
+Gatland, who took the Wales job in 2007, is a two-time Lions head coach and three-time Six Nations title winner, including two Grand Slams.

+As such, the 54-year-old is expected to be in high demand when his contract expires after the next World Cup.

-Davies says Wales have been looking far and wide in terms of lining up a replacement.
+Davies says Wales have been looking far and wide to line up the New Zealander's replacement.

-Davies admitted the Union faces a challenging future due to a general "economic squeeze".
+Davies said a combination of factors - including sponsorship and the impact of Brexit - meant the "economic environment" for the WRU is "very challenging".

-The WRU faces a potential reduction in money from the Six Nations tournament as organisers negotiate a new title sponsorship deal.
+The WRU faces a potential reduction in money from the Six Nations as organisers negotiate a new title sponsorship deal.

-Davies also warned member clubs and regions they must not take future investment for granted as the WRU seeks new ways of raising income.
+And Davies warned member clubs and regions they must not take future investment for granted as the WRU seeks new ways of raising income.

 "We've invested more money back into both the professional and community game than ever before.
 But clubs should not expect the investment to increase every year," he said.